 Get Involved

-Learning by Nature empowers students, educators, and communities across BC to connect with the outdoors, take meaningful climate and biodiversity action, and learn from Indigenous-led stewardship.
+Learning by Nature empowers students, educators, and communities across Canada to connect with the outdoors, take meaningful climate and biodiversity action, and learn from Indigenous-led stewardship.

 From transforming school grounds into vibrant Nature Parks, to accessing grants, field trips, and curriculum-linked resources, there are many ways to get involved.
 Explore opportunities to enhance outdoor learning, strengthen community connections, and inspire the next generation of environmental leaders.